slowbackspace/MI-PYT/README.md

 http://slowbackspace.github.io/pygithub-labeler/

 **Webhook Setup:**
+Webhooks allow you to build or set up integrations which subscribe to certain events on GitHub.com.
+When one of those events is triggered, Github will send a HTTP POST payload to the webhook's configured URL.

 Github
 - Go to you repository's settings -> Webhooks -> Add webhook
 - In the Payload URL field, write your-domain/hook